ryansloan/MonteCarloScheduler/README.md

 ```
 The **verbose** and **trials** parameters are optional and have sensible defaults (not verbose, and 10000 trials).

-Running this will yield something like this:
+Running runSimulationFromFiles will yield something like this:
 ```
 >>> MCSched.runSimulationFromFiles("historical.txt","future.txt")
 Running in quiet mode.
 For full output, supply verbose=True as a parameter.
 (Warning: it's noisy!)